ezhang17/wildfire-analysis/README.md

 # wildfire-analysis
 ### Purpose
+This repository contains resources and code for analyzing smoke impact on Green Bay, Wisconsin.

 ### Licensing
+The `common_analysis.ipynb` notebook uses code adapted from example codes for [extracting wildfire geojson data and calculating distances](https://drive.google.com/file/d/1B7AGlaW7d-27bHKLVXGBwLt8T-Elx-HB/view?usp=drive_link) (Revision 1.1 - August 16, 2024) and [acquiring the AQS API data](https://drive.google.com/file/d/1fwS60QStiMDqwINvW2LEDFBX5xg6Wnmg/view?usp=drive_link) (Revision 1.2 - August 16, 2024) developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
+This code is provided under the [Creative Commons CC-BY](https://creativecommons.org/licenses/by/4.0/) license.

 ### Data

 #### Raw Data
 Wildfire data - Initial wildfire dataset retrieved from [USGS here](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
 We use the `USGS_Wildland_Fire_Combined_Dataset.json` file found in the GeoJSON Files zip file.
 This file is not included in the repository due to its size.
+This dataset includes metadata for wildland fires from the 1800s to present.

 AQI data - Daily Air Quality Index data is retrieved using the EPA's [AQS API](https://aqs.epa.gov/aqsweb/documents/data_api.html).
+We focus on Gaseous AQI pollutants CO, SO2, NO2, and O2 and Particulate AQI pollutants PM10, PM2.5, and Acceptable PM2.5.

 #### Intermediate Data
 `aqi_estimates.csv` - contains the yearly AQI estimates retrieved from the AQS API in the common analysis portion of this project